Maddie and Wynn

 “Peru.”

-“Wow!
-Does GG know?”
-Then, remembering her best-summer ever had just begun.
-“How long will we be gone?”
+Then remembering her best summer ever had just begun, she added, “How long will we be gone?”

 Maddie watched his eyes shift between her and her mom.
 “What’s wrong?
 Is GG okay?”
-She couldn’t bear the thought of her grandmother dying, too.
+She couldn’t bear the thought of her grandmother dying too.

 “Move!
-To Peru?”
+To Peru!”

-“That’s what your father said.
+“Yes Maddie.
+That’s what your father said.
 We are moving to Peru.”

 “What about my friends?
 And Emily Carr?
-You promised.”
+You promised!”

-She stared at them, wondering if they were her actual parents.
+She stared at them, wondering if they were her real parents.
 Perhaps she was part of some weird cultural anthropology project, and it was their job to see how she coped when kept in a state of distress.

 “And what?” her mom asked.
 “You always wanted a bigger room and more space.
 It’s the right time and perfect opportunity for all of us.”